Skip to Content

 Tax Planning

-For individuals and business entities in Connecticut and New York, our estate planning attorneys (often in consultation with our business attorneys) regularly provide tax planning advice about reducing income, gift and estate taxes.
+For individuals and business entities in Connecticut and New York, our estate planning attorneys (often in meeting with our business attorneys) regularly provide tax planning advice about reducing income, gift and estate taxes.
 We advise closely held businesses, executives and individuals on the business and tax aspects of estate planning techniques including retirement planning, business entity formation, business succession planning and tax-exempt entities.
 Further, we regularly represent clients before the Internal Revenue Service (IRS) and state tax authorities.

 Dispute Resolution